fygar256/bi/README.md

     If you need for bi to be higher speed, you can compile bi.py with pyinstaller like this: pyinstaller --onefile bi.py

+Partial edit
+    -b and -e option set bi partial edit mode like this: bi sample -b 100 -e 1ff
+    this edits offset of sample file from 0x100 to 0x1ff.
 ★Attention

     It doesn't support undo command yet.